siyu0918/InteractiveProject/README.md

 **Key Features:**

-Machine Learning-Powered Gesture Recognition:
+Machine Learning-Powered Gesture Recognition :
-Utilizes a trained machine learning model to accurately identify various static and dynamic hand gestures.
+- Utilizes a trained machine learning model to accurately identify various static and dynamic hand gestures.

-MediaPipe Integration:
+MediaPipe Integration :
-Employs MediaPipe for robust and real-time hand tracking, providing precise landmark data.
+- Employs MediaPipe for robust and real-time hand tracking, providing precise landmark data.

-Unity Communication:
+Unity Communication :
-Establishes a smooth communication pipeline between the gesture recognition system (likely Python) and Unity, enabling real-time control of in-game elements.
+- Establishes a smooth communication pipeline between the gesture recognition system (likely Python) and Unity, enabling real-time control of in-game elements.

-Dynamic Boid Simulation:
+Dynamic Boid Simulation :
-Implements a realistic boid algorithm (flocking behavior) for the bird movements.
+- Implements a realistic boid algorithm (flocking behavior) for the bird movements.

-Interactive Attractor:
+Interactive Attractor :
-The bird flock's movement is directly influenced by your finger's position, acting as an attractor that the birds follow.
+- The bird flock's movement is directly influenced by your finger's position, acting as an attractor that the birds follow.

-Gesture-Triggered Effects:
+Gesture-Triggered Effects :
-Different dynamic gestures trigger distinct boid behaviors:
+- Different dynamic gestures trigger distinct boid behaviors:

-Rotational Flock Behavior:
+Rotational Flock Behavior :
-Specific dynamic gestures (e.g., clockwise or counter-clockwise movements) cause the flock to gather and rotate in the corresponding direction.
+- Specific dynamic gestures (e.g., clockwise or counter-clockwise movements) cause the flock to gather and rotate in the corresponding direction.

-Click-Triggered Burst:
+Click-Triggered Burst :
-A "click" gesture (e.g., a quick tap) makes the bird flock suddenly gather and then disperse, creating a striking visual effect.
+- A "click" gesture (e.g., a quick tap) makes the bird flock suddenly gather and then disperse, creating a striking visual effect.

 **How It Works**

-Hand Tracking & Gesture Recognition:
+Hand Tracking & Gesture Recognition :
-MediaPipe tracks the user's hand landmarks in real-time.
+- MediaPipe tracks the user's hand landmarks in real-time.
 These landmarks are fed into a pre-trained machine learning model, which classifies the current hand pose as either a static or dynamic gesture.

-Data Transmission:
+Data Transmission :
-The recognized gesture and finger position data are transmitted to the Unity application (e.g., via UDP).
+- The recognized gesture and finger position data are transmitted to the Unity application (e.g., via UDP).

-Unity Simulation:
+Unity Simulation :
-In Unity, the received data is used to update the boid simulation:
+- In Unity, the received data is used to update the boid simulation:

 The finger's position dictates the attractor point for the birds.